jblindsay/go-spatial/README.md

 # GoSpatial
 ##Description
-GoSpatial is a simple command-line interface program for manipulating geospatial data, developed by [John Lindsay](http://www.uoguelph.ca/geography/faculty/lindsay-john "John Lindsay's homepage").
-It is developed using the [Go](https://golang.org "Go programming language homepage") programming language and is compiled to native code.
-The project is experimental and is in its initial stage.
-GoSpatial is intended to provide additional analytical support for the [Whitebox Geospatial Analysis Tools](http://www.uoguelph.ca/~hydrogeo/Whitebox/ "Whitebox GAT homepage") open-source GIS software.
+GoSpatial is a command-line interface program for analyzing and manipulating geospatial data.
+It has been developed by [John Lindsay](http://www.uoguelph.ca/geography/faculty/lindsay-john "John Lindsay's homepage") using the [Go](https://golang.org "Go programming language homepage") programming language and is compiled to native code.
+The project is experimental and is intended to provide additional analytical support for the [Whitebox Geospatial Analysis Tools](http://www.uoguelph.ca/~hydrogeo/Whitebox/ "Whitebox GAT homepage") open-source GIS software.

 ##Install
+To install the GoSpatial source code using the ```go get``` tool within the terminal, simply type:

 ```
 go get github.com/jblindsay/go-spatial
 ```

+You may then build the an executable file using the ```go build``` tool.

 ##Usage